 2.1 Staff should not at any time bring onto the Council premises any alcohol or drugs (other than those prescribed by their doctor).
-Intoxication at work either as a result of alcohol or drugs will result in disciplinary action.
+Intoxication at work either because of alcohol or drugs will result in disciplinary action.

 3. Relationships at Work